 - Review title searches and chain of title

 - Short sales

 - Structuring double closings

 J. Paye & Associates is here to provide service for commercial real estate agencies, developers, home buyers, landlords, residential real estate agencies, real estate brokers, realtors, sellers and tenants.

-At J. Paye & Associates’ West Loop boutique law firm, the goal is not just to confirm paperwork and purchasing agreements.
+At J. Paye & Associates Atlanta and Chicago office, the goal is not just to confirm paperwork and purchasing agreements.
 J. Paye & Associates wants clients to have legal representation that they can trust for more than a call or office appointment.
-Currently as outside legal counsel for a nationally recognized real estate investor, Paye’s duties range from legal advice to attending investor meetings and business initiatives.
+Currently as outside legal counsel for Jay Morrison, a nationally recognized real estate investor, Paye’s duties range from legal advice to attending investor meetings and business initiatives.
 But the legal team wants individual property owners, as well as corporations, to also be better at understanding the real estate industry — with or without counsel.

 In 2015, J. Paye & Associates teamed up with MaryAnn Marsh, a real estate broker and co-owner of Chicago’s M Lounge, to help everyday homeowners become more educated in property queries — free of charge.
 Their four-part collaboration video series provides easy-to-follow guides about the basics of a deed-in-lieu, a short sale and loan modifications.
 Everyday home buyers learn why a bank would be willing to work with them to get any of the three, in addition to when to and when not to decide on home foreclosures.
 Michael Maze, Esq., of the Mazek Law Group LLC, was also a guest participant.